 So if you want to reap more potent antifungal/antibacterial benefits, go for coconut oil.
 But if you are looking for a quick energy boost and brain power, go for C8 / C10 MCT oil.

-If you eat one of our Keto Cacao bars, you’ll eat MCT’s C8/C10 to power up your life with a shot of daily get shit done, satiation and healthy fats!
+If you eat one of our Keto Chocolate bars, you’ll eat MCT’s C8/C10 to power up your life with a shot of daily get shit done, satiation and healthy fats!

 Tip from a Registered Dietitian

 Adding MCT to your diet is a great way to increase your energy levels and boost your ketone levels while maintaining weight.
 But quality matters!